-Caregiving can be a rewarding journey as you provide care for your loved one.
-But dealing with the demands can be challenging.
-As a caregiver, you can experience role strain, which is when you find it difficult to perform your role optimally, or find yourself stressed by situations.
+Caregiving can be a rewarding journey, but dealing with the demands can be challenging.
+As a caregiver, you can experience stress in your role when you find it difficult to perform your role optimally, or find yourself stressed by situations.

 Prolonged caregiver stress can lead to problems with your physical and emotional wellbeing.
 Chronic stress releases stress hormones that lead to exhaustion, irritability, a weakened immune system, sleep disturbances, digestive distress, headaches, and changes in weight.